 Call (719)-800-9407

-Although scooters and motorcycles have some things in common, Colorado considers them two separate categories.
+Although scooters and motorcycles share similarities, Colorado law treats them as distinct categories.

 According to the Colorado Division of Motor Vehicles (DMV), a low-power scooter is any self-propelled vehicle with:

-This usually includes any private vehicles and rentable public scooters from Lime or Veo.
-The state considers any scooter with a more powerful engine a motorcycle, which requires a special license to operate.
+This classification typically includes privately owned scooters and rental options from companies like Lime or Veo.
+Any scooter with a more powerful engine is legally considered a motorcycle, requiring a special license to operate.

-However, keep in mind that these attributes don’t apply to toys, bicycles, wheelchairs, or mobility assistive devices.
+It’s important to note that these definitions don’t apply to toys, bicycles, wheelchairs, or mobility assistive devices.

-Like motorcyclists, riders of low-power scooters above the age of 18 aren’t required to wear a helmet.
-However, all drivers and passengers under 18 years of age have to wear a helmet that meets federal safety standards.
+Like motorcyclists, riders over 18 aren’t legally required to wear helmets.
+However, all drivers and passengers under 18 must wear helmets meeting federal safety standards with:

-While it may seem convenient, lane splitting is illegal in Colorado under CRS § 42-4-1503.
-Many drivers don’t check for low-power scooters or other small vehicles between lanes.
-This means that if they decide to switch lanes, it’ll increase the risk of a serious accident.
-In addition, if you lane split on your scooter and get into an accident, you’ll most likely be considered at fault.
+Lane splitting is illegal in Colorado under CRS § 42-4-1503.
+Many drivers don’t check for scooters between lanes, creating serious accident risks.
+If you lane split and get into an accident, you’ll likely be deemed at fault.

-If you sustain an injury riding a low-power scooter due to another’s negligence, call McCormick & Murphy.
-We have over 50 years of combined experience representing victims of motor vehicle accidents throughout Colorado.
+If you’ve been injured while riding a low-power scooter due to another’s negligence, contact McCormick & Murphy.
+With over 50 years of combined experience representing motor vehicle accident victims throughout Colorado, our attorneys understand the complexities of scooter accident cases.

 We provide convenient and exceptional legal services to personal injury victims throughout the state of Colorado, we have offices in: